Die Hard: What Christmas Eve Bowl Game Notre Dame vs USC?

 In that game, USC went up 7-0 early on Notre Dame before eventually getting totally blown out.

-This would make perfect sense given the Die Hard production timeline.
 Also, given the locale, setting and the fact that USC has a very prestigious film school, you likely had a Southern Cal alum with some level of input on the script, and they just decided to include the Trojans.

 Given the storied rivalry, Notre Dame was the perfect choice as an opponent.
 So now we can move on to the Die Hard debate that has inspired dozens of articles, and will inspire a dozen more- is it a Christmas movie?
-YES!

-It doesn’t matter that it was released in the summer, is designated primarily as an action film first, and has way more violence and cursing than a typical Christmas movie.
-Die Hard is still an example of yuletide cinema.

-The entire film takes place on Christmas Eve, it’s plot centers around the worst office Christmas party imaginable, a Christmas carol (Vaughn Monroe’s edition of “Let it Snow”) plays over the closing credits and if you go to your on demand right now…go…do it….you’ll find Die Hard in the Christmas category of on demand movies.
+Go here for that.

-This whole endeavor of analyzing this was absolutely low brow and probably pointless…and it was exactly what I needed in my life right now.
-It’s what we all need given the headlines these days.
+This whole endeavor of analyzing this was absolutely silly and probably pointless…and it was exactly what we need in our lives right now.